Published Work

 TV’s “The Voice” Finalist Nicole Nelson and Partner: A Profile

-When Nicole Nelson wrung every gorgeously controlled drop of ecstasy and angst from Leonard Cohen’s sensual poem-hymn “Hallelujah,” on NBC-TV’s “The Voice, it’s a fair bet that of the show’s 12 million or so addicted fans, a whole lot of them caught the perfect shot of musical adrenaline they craved.
+When Nicole Nelson wrung every gorgeously controlled drop of ecstasy and angst from Leonard Cohen’s sensual poem-hymn “Hallelujah,” on NBC-TV’s “The Voice, it’s a fair bet that a fair number of the show’s 12 million or so addicted fans caught the perfect shot of musical adrenaline they craved.
 In Season 3, Nicole lost in a knock-out round to Loren Allred who (an update here) would go on to voice the hit song “Never Enough” in the movie “The Greatest Showman.”
 Nicole and her musical partner Dwight Richter kindly invited me to their waterfront apartment in Burlington (VT) to get acquainted prior to their performance at Vermont’s Flying Stage.
-Montpelier Bridge, Nov.
-2015 Photo: Provided
+The Montpelier Bridge Photo: Provided

 Houghton Cate DIY’d His Own Electricity

 In rural North Calais, Vermont, electricity didn’t arrive until the 1930’s.
-So before that, Houghton Cate, who was 91-years old when he recounted this venture, helped his father build a water-powered turbine on the family farm.
-And later, on his own place of business, Houghton built his own turbine from an ingenious collection of re-used materials.
-Houghton was legally blind from boyhood.
+So before that, Houghton Cate helped his father build a water-powered turbine on the family farm.
+Years later, on his own place of business, Houghton built his own water-powered generator from an ingenious collection of re-cycled materials, despite a bothersome handicap.
+Houghton had been legally blind since boyhood.
+The Montpelier Bridge.

 The Risky Work of a Vermont State Police Diver

 When this was written, it had been a very bad year for drownings in the state.
 In fact, no one could recall a worse one.
 When we hear of a drowning, few of us think too much about what risks divers may face to recover a body.
-Rather, our thoughts naturally drift toward the victims.
 By the time VSP divers get the call it’s nearly always a recovery operation, not a rescue.
 But it is they who bring home the deceased to their loved ones.
-And in doing so, the divers help with the emotional rescue of the living.
-Also attached to this article is a tribute to Trooper Gary Gaboury, a member of the dive team featured in this story, who six years later died while attempting to recover the body of a drowning victim at a notoriously treacherous site.
+Also attached to this article is a tribute to Trooper Gary Gaboury, a member of the dive team featured in this story, who six years later died while attempting to recover the body of a drowned swimmer at a notoriously treacherous gorge.
+(Vermont News & Views)

 Rare Leucistic Cardinal Pays a Visit